 - ⅓ yard EACH of UP TO FOUR ribbons of differing widths for the exterior front and back ribbon rows – the finished width of the ribbon section should measure approximately 3¾” – 4”

 - ½ yard of ONE ⅜” ribbon for the wrist loop and D-ring tab

-NOTE: As mentioned above, we used a selection of ribbons from the Shades of Purple Ribbon Club pack from Renaissance Ribbons.
+NOTE: As mentioned above, we used a selection of ribbons from Renaissance Ribbons.
 We actually used just THREE ribbons, one at ⅜”, one at ⅞”, and one at 1½”, repeating two of them.
-Out of the Club pack, each of our ribbons was one yard to start with, which allowed more than enough length.
 We repeated the ⅜” wrist loop ribbon within the ribbon row.
 And, we repeated the ⅞” ribbon for two of our four rows.
 You can follow our width pattern or build your own favorite look.

-- ⅓ yard of 45”+ wide mid-weight fusible interfacing; we recommend Pellon Décor Bond
+- ⅓ yard of 45”+ wide mid-weight fusible interfacing; we used Pellon Décor Bond

 - ONE 9” zipper; we used a standard purple polyester zipper

 - ONE ½” swivel hook and ONE ½” D-ring; we used a Dritz ½” swivel hook and D-ring set in gunmetal

 - All purpose thread to match ribbon, or use our favorite option for ribbon stitching: invisible thread

 - Fabric pen or pencil

 - Fusible ¼” seam tape; optional to help position the ribbons prior to stitching